spycos/dropper/Readme.md

   * except the last that could be <= dropSize
   */
   filter.on( 'data', function ( data ) {
-      filter.pause()          // <- pausing the stream to avoid overwriting filter buffer log( 'data:', data );   // <- print data ( do something with data )
+      log( 'data:', data );   // <- print data ( do something with data )
-      filter.resume()         // <- resuming stream to receive other data
   } );

   /*